spider-tronix/UHUGV/README.md

 Control Aspect:

     - [ ] Kalman filter for IMU
-    - [ ] Mathematical modelling of sting ray / serpenoid motion
+    - [ ] Mathematical modelling of fin ray / serpenoid motion
     - [ ] Differential Drive
     - [ ] Control algorithm for servos based on the mathematical model with feedback from IMU